ey92/notes/4744/hw2.md

 regex [al .o. upper].l & ~CMU.u;
 regex [ist .o. upper].l & ~CMU.u;
 ```
-I then manually created the phonological forms and created a set to append to the given CMU dictionary.
+I then manually created the phonological forms and created a set to append to the given CMU dictionary, deciding on stresses by sounding them out and comparing to similar words that are in the CMU dictionary.
 (See ITYnouns.fst to view the list of adjective/noun words missing from the CMU dictionary).